Menu

 But equally, there are some that are not present in depression, such as:

-These are physical symptoms, and not caused by something mental, but something physically imbalanced.
 They could well be a sign that the thyroid patient isn’t optimally treated on their thyroid medication and this should be investigated.
-After all, if the physical imbalance is addressed, the need for further medications can be avoided.
+After all, if a hormonal imbalance, such as hypothyroidism, is addressed, the need for further medications can be avoided.

 When I raised these very concerns, I had two separate GPs tell me that it was all in my head and that I needed “to let it go”, which wasn’t useful at all!
 Read my article about medical gaslighting here.

-We know our own bodies, and we know when something isn’t right.
+We know our own bodies and we know when something isn’t right.

-The link between depression and hypothyroidism involves T3, the active thyroid hormone and one of the hormones a healthy thyroid produces.
-Unfortunately, most of the time, doctors in the UK especially will only prescribe T4-only medications (such as Levothyroxine) for hypothyroidism, so we’re relying on our bodies to convert some of that T4 in to the T3 we also need, and well… it doesn’t always work so smoothly
+However, most of the time, doctors in the UK especially will only prescribe T4-only medications (such as Levothyroxine) for hypothyroidism, which means that we are relying on our bodies to convert some of that T4 in to the T3 we also need, and well… it doesn’t always work so smoothly.
+This is why so many thyroid patients continue to feel unwell.

-Having low Free T3 is a possible cause for depression, mood swings, anxiety etc. when on T4-only medicine, as once this is treated with direct T3 or conversion of T4 to T3 is otherwise improved, mental health often improves greatly.
 This was certainly true for me.
-When I switched from T4-only Levothyroxine to NDT, which contains direct T3, my anxiety, depression and over-emotional tendencies improved quickly.
+When I switched from T4-only Levothyroxine to NDT, which contains direct T3, my anxiety, depression and over-emotional tendencies improved hugely and swiftly.

 T3 has an important role in the health and optimal functioning of your brain, including: cognitive function, the ability to concentrate, mood, memory and attention span and emotions and ability to cope with life’s stresses.